isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        "valid-lifetime": 600,
        "subnet4": [ {
            "subnet": "10.0.0.0/24",
-           # It is replaced by the "reservations-global"
+           # It is replaced by the "reservations-global",
-           # "reservations-in-subnet" and "reservations-out-of-pool"
+           # "reservations-in-subnet", and "reservations-out-of-pool"
            # parameters.
            # "reservation-mode": "global",
-           # Specify if the server should lookup global reservations.
+           # Specify if the server should look up global reservations.
            "reservations-global": true,
-           # Specify if the server should lookup in-subnet reservations.
+           # Specify if the server should look up in-subnet reservations.
            "reservations-in-subnet": false,
            # Specify if the server can assume that all reserved addresses
            # are out-of-pool.
 It can be ignored because "reservations-in-subnet"